Mariah Carey Shuts Down Instagram In Glitter Bikini, Platforms & Beach Babe Hair

-Mariah Carey may be 49 years old, but she’s still got it.
-The pop icon has taken to Instagram for a reminder of just how great she looks in a bikini – well, that and letting the platform know that her love of glitter is alive and well.
+Mariah Carey may be 49-years-old, but she’s still got it.
+The pop icon has taken to Instagram for a reminder of just how great she looks in a bikini – well, that and letting the platform know her love of glitter is alive and well.

 Earlier today, Mariah updated her account.
-The photo showed the singer shot full length as she made her way across an outdoor terrace.
+The photo showed the singer in a full-length display as she made her way across an outdoor terrace.
 The tiled flooring and wicker furnishings weren’t overly glam, but the starlet taking up the foreground was.
 Mariah was wowing in a super-tiny black bikini covered in glitter, with a halterneck finish and bold neckline flashing her ample assets.
 The two-piece wasn’t just showing Mariah’s womanly curves, though.
 Fans were seeing a fit and toned pair of legs, a flat stomach, and the star’s beautiful smile.

 Mariah appeared stylishly accessorized.
 The star had opted for a statement pair of black platform heels to match her swimwear, with a loose-flowing and colorful jacket worn over the bikini adding pops of blue and deep red.
-Mariah appeared windswept in the candid shot, with a beach babe look from wavy blonde hair affording a carefree feel.
+Mariah appeared windswept in the candid shot, with a beach babe look from wavy blonde hair giving off a carefree feel.

 A simple caption from Mariah acknowledged that the warm months for this year are drawing to an end, although she seemed grateful.